JonSno29/JonSno29/README.md

   ## MY STORY:

+  My name is Jon Snover and I am a University Of Minnesota, Full-Stack Coding Bootcamp Student.

   I came across this coding bootcamp while studying to become a Real Estate agent,

   when I asked myself “What do you really want to do?”.
 Eventually, my goal is to become a remote developer,